ozan-droid/documents/shopify-sync-odoo-scenarios.md

 ## Scenario 2 — Dropship Order

-> The order is fulfilled directly by a vendor — no warehouse stock is touched.
-Odoo uses vendor-specific locations to route the Purchase Order.
+> This scenario describes the **dropship branch**: a line is fulfilled directly by vendor when the decision engine selects Dropship (typically non-C&C + W0002 free stock shortage on a dropship-capable line).

 ### Flow